Alpha Mu Iota, the University of Texas at Dallas chapter of Phi Alpha Theta

 Download a membership application HERE.

-Submit your application to our faculty adviser, Dr. Katherine Turk (JO 3.928).
+Submit your application to our faculty adviser, Michael Farmer (JO 5.612).
 Approved applicants will be notified and invited to attend the next Phi Alpha Theta induction ceremony, held in both the Fall and Spring semesters.